-See also my articles about the nature and timing of Jesus’ Second Coming at my prophecy website:
+See also my articles about the nature and timing of Jesus’ Second Coming in Section A at my prophecy website:

 (This is an excerpt from my book CHRISTIAN HOPE THROUGH FULFILLED PROPHECY.
 If you are inclined to look into this more deeply, check out the summary and reviews at Amazon.com, where you can purchase your copy.)